 To register for an event, please either call: 828-675-5664 or follow the link for each date to register online.

-We offer a 25% discount to students, Celo residents, and groups of 3 or more.
+We offer a 25% discount to students, residents of Yancey and Mitchell Counties, and groups of 3 or more.
 Email us for a code.

 These workshops take advantage of our unique combination of diverse habitats, extensive plant collection, extraordinary library and well-equipped herb shop, plus my forty years of study and experimentation.